Thamizhaga Munnetra Munnani: Birth of Thamizhaga Munnetra Munnani

 M. G. Ramachandran had been heading the All India Anna Dravida Munnetra Kazhagam (ADMK) as its founder after his feud with M. Karunanidhi in 1972.
 He had been the Chief Minister of Tamil Nadu since 1977 until his death in 1987.
-Soon after his death the party broke into two, one headed by his wife V. N. Janaki Ramachandran and other by another Tamil movie star J. Jayalalithaa.
+Soon after his death the party broke into two, one headed by Tamil movie star J. Jayalalithaa and other by MGR's wife V. N. Janaki Ramachandran.
 Election Commission of India refused to accept either of them as the original ADMK.
 Tamil Nadu Congress decided to ally with only united AIADMK.

 This move was opposed by Sivaji Ganesan and hence he left the party along with his supporters to form the new party Thamizhaga Munnetra Munnani on 10 February 1988.
 To popularise the party Ganesan produce a movie titled En Thamizh En Makkal (My Tamil language and my people).
 At the time the party was created it was considered to be pro-Liberation Tigers of Tamil Eelam (LTTE) along with ADMK faction led by R. M. Veerappan.
 The party opposed the presence of Indian Peace Keeping Force in Sri Lanka stating that the force was trying to wipe out the LTTE and its leader V. Prabhakaran.
 The party also urged the Government of India to hold talks with the LTTE without any pre- condition.

 Merger with Janata Dal

 The party lost every seat it contested for in the 1989 elections.
 Sivaji himself lost at Thiruvaiyaru to a DMK candidate by a margin of 10,643 votes.
 Soon after the election he dissolved the party and asked his party cadres to join Janata Dal which he himself did after an invitation from V. P. Singh.
+Sivaji made as state president of Janata Dal.
 Later in his life Sivaji Ganesan regretted to have ever floated his own party and reportedly said:

 Many of the people with me were professional politicians.
 They had to remain in politics necessarily to make a living.
 I was compelled to start a party for their sake, although I did not require it.